-- S1: Spending on food in last week (in Rs) - S2: Spending on all other items over the past month (in Rs) - S3: Spending on sin goods (alcohol, tobacco) (in Rs)
+S1: Spending on food in last week (in Rs)

+S2: Spending on all other items over the past month (in Rs)

 When considering the underlying theory of change, one important mechanism is that households may take the cash to spend more on food.
 We will capture spending on different categories of items using a household expenditure survey.
-We will compare between treatment and control, and then use that to estimate what fraction of the transfer is going to food versus other ends.4 We also plan to investigate how any increases in spending on food translates into consumption to see the nutritional effectiveness of nutrition spending.
+We will compare between treatment and control, and then use that to estimate what fraction of the transfer is going to food versus other ends.